ravneetg/twitter/README.md

 2. When using python hiver package to write hive tables, we faced TTransport Exception that prevent the hive table to be written

-3. Tableau connection to postgres and hive are challenging mainly due to permission issues
+3. Tableau connection to postgres creates some delay at launch.
+Connection to hive introduced even more lag (in addition to formatting issues).
+Potentially, database should be converted to .tde onto the Tableau Server directly to improve performance.

 4. It took many hours to built a IMDB SQL database.
 The schedme from IPDBPy are very convoluted and difficult to use.
 As a result, we decided to use the restful API.